burnol-math/irwin/README.md

   happens with `@parallel`.

-  Sadly though, all of these methods, when tried out with the computation of the coefficients at the heart of my research, creates higher overhead so that my algorithm as in `irwin_v5.sage` which tests if it is worthwile to go parallel for the recurrences computing the coefficients defined in my research never decides (at least for say obtaining 10000 digits) to toggle on the parallelized procedures and sticks with serial code.
-Contrarily with the `@parallel` situation for which overhead is found to be smaller.
-If only there was a way after each such call to tell the OS to clean up stuffs so that we go back to similar state as on first execution!
+  Sadly though, all of these methods, when tried out with the computation of the coefficients at the heart of my research, cause higher overhead.
+My algorithm in `irwin_v5.sage` tests regularly if it is worthwile to go parallel for the recurrences computing the coefficients defined in my research, and these new protocols the decision to toggle on the parallel computations is never taken.
+Hence we are back for that part to the same execution times as with the `irwin_v3.sage` more or less, and gains are obtained only for the later part which computes the "`beta(m+1)`'s".

+  If only there was a way after each call to a `@parallel`-decorated procedure to tell the OS to clean up stuffs so that we go back to similar state as on first execution!
 Probably there is a way but for this author it is quite a challenge to dig into these things.
 It can't be a widespread issue with `@parallel` and must be limited probably to recent macOSes and perhaps only ARM architectures, else people would have reported it.
 (But one is surprised sometimes for such things; the author of these lines has more than once found bugs in decades old software.)

   I also tested in `C` using the `OpenMP` library if any time drift could be put into evidence, and none showed up.
 Thanks to Yusuf Emin Akpınar for